dohaalnabahin/Car-Insurance-Claims-Prediction/README.md

 ## 💡 Business Recommendations

 ### 1. 🎯 Prioritize Recall to Minimize Financial Loss
-> Missed high-risk customers (False Negatives) cost the company significantly.
-Moving to the **Neural Network with Class Weights** reduced missed claims by **47%** (from 241 to 127), providing superior financial protection.
+Missed high-risk customers cost the company significantly.
+Moving to the **Neural Network with Class Weights** reduced missed claims from 232 down to **138**, saving **94 high-risk losses** from going unnoticed.

 ### 2. ⚖️ Accept the Trade-off of False Alarms
-> Applying class weights increased False Positives (predicting a claim when there isn't one) to 298.
-This is an expected and safe business cost, as the cost of a missed claim is exponentially higher than the cost of additional inspection.
+Applying class weights increased False Positives (predicting a claim when there isn't one) to 285.
+This is an expected and safe cost, as implementing minor premium adjustments or proactive checks is cheaper than paying out an unexpected claim.

-### 3. 🚗 Flag Pre-2015 Vehicle Owners & Low Experience
+### 🚗 3.
+Flag Pre-2015 Vehicle Owners & Low Experience
-> Drivers with **less than 10 years** of experience and older vehicles remain the highest statistical risk groups.
+Drivers with **less than 10 years** of experience combined with older vehicles remain the highest statistical risk profiles and should be targeted for dynamic premium calibration.

 ---